Multipolar and nonlocal effects in plasmon-mediated entanglement generation: Model

 \section{Model}

 Fig. ~\ref{f1} shows the model geometry of the MNP-coupled QD qubits.
 Each QD is at a center-to-center distance $d = r_{0} +s + r$ from the MNP, where $r_{0}$ is the radius of each QD, $r$ is the MNP radius, and $s$ is the surface-to-surface distance between each QD and the MNP.
 Each QD has a dipole moment given by $\bm{\mu}_{i} = \mu\hat{e}_{i}$, $i = 1, 2$, with magnitude $\mu = er_{0}$, $e$ the electronic charge, and $\hat{e}_{i}$ a unit vector indicating the dipole orientation.
-We let $\bm{\chi} = \chi\hat{e}_{m}$ denote the dipole moment of the MNP.
+We denote the dipole moment of the MNP by $\bm{\chi} = \chi\hat{e}_{m}$.
+We only consider QDs whose sizes are small in comparison to the MNP, i.e., $r_{0}<<r$, allowing us to treat the QDs as point dipoles modeled as two-level quantum emitters, as have been done in previous works \cite{Zhao2015,He2012}.
 The QD-MNP-QD system is driven by a time-varying and uniform (quasi-static) field, $\bm{E} \approx E_{0}\cos(\omega t)\hat{e}$, where $E_{0}$ is the amplitude of the field, $\omega$ is the driving frequency, and $\hat{e}$ is the electric field polarization vector.
 We assume that the unit vectors, $\hat{e}, \hat{e}_{i}$, and $\hat{e}_{m}$ are parallel to the interaction axis of the QD-MNP-QD system.
 As shown previously, this configuration leads to optimal coupling \cite{Zhao2015,Ugwuoke2024} and a high MNP-QD cooperativity parameter \cite{Waks2010}.

-We denote $\omega^{L}_{l}, g^{L}_{l}$, and $\gamma^{L}_{l}$ as the LSPR frequency, the QD-MNP coupling rate, and the non-radiative plasmon damping rate of the MNP, due to contributions from both bright ($l = 1$) and dark ($l\ge 2$) modes, with $l$ being the angular momentum number, in the local-response approximation.
+We denote $\omega^{L}_{l}, g^{L}_{l}$, and $\gamma^{L}_{l}$ as the LSPR frequency, the QD-MNP coupling rate, and the non-radiative plasmon damping rate of the MNP, respectively, due to contributions from both bright ($l = 1$) and dark ($l\ge 2$) modes, with $l$ being the angular momentum number, within the local-response approximation.
 The plasmon resonances of multipolar modes, $\omega_{l \ge 2}$, are blueshifted from the LSPR of the dipole mode, $\omega_{l=1}$, i.e., they are higher-energy modes, as shown in Refs.~\cite{Zhao2015,Raza2015,Ugwuoke2022}.
 Their contribution to the mediated coupling is through the dipole--multipole coupling strength, $g^{L}_{l\ge 2}$, which is a result of their interaction with the QD dipole, as given in Ref.~\cite{Zhao2015}.